Couscous vs quinoa; two powerful foods that can hold their own as part of any meal.

 The Spanish conquerors of South America forced the Incas to grow wheat in place of quinoa.

-Thinking it superior to the Indian food the indiginous people consumed.
+Thinking it superior to the Indian food the indiginous people consumed, not knowing wheat’s inferiority.

 Today it is pricey and very much sought after given how healthy it is.